YunoHost-Apps/mastodon_ynh/README.md

 :warning: This application uses the Debian backports packages, do not install this application directly in production

 ## Overview
+Mastodon is a free, open-source social network.
+A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.
+Pick a server that you trust — whichever you choose, you can interact with everyone else.
+Anyone can run their own Mastodon instance and participate in the social network seamlessly.

 **Shipped version:** 2.7.4